insight-platform/Savant/docs/source/advanced_topics/9_input_json_metadata.rst

     /input_data/street_people.json
     /input_data/street_people.mp4

-As input meta-information can be used:
+Metadata files can be generated:

-* json files generated with sink adapters.
+* By the Savant sink adapters.
 These files should be used together with the generated video recorded by the sink adapter.
-* prepare json files with metainformation in accordance with the format requirements.
+* Manually by the user.
+Json files should be prepared accordance to the format requirements.
 Video files should be without b-frames or you should prepare a json file with correct frame order before decoding.
 Otherwise there will be incorrect mapping of metadata and frames.

-Requirements for json files:
+Requirements for json files
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

 General requirements:

-* In the file, each individual line must be a json format record for one image or frame
+* In the file, each individual line must be a json format record for one image or frame. `Newline-Delimited_JSON <https://en.wikipedia.org/wiki/JSON_streaming#Newline-Delimited_JSON>`_
 * For images there should be only 1 line in the file.
 For video files, the number of lines should be equal to the number of frames in the video file.

 The JSON format: